 Cambridge’s Computer Science course is challenging, exciting, inspiring and highly marketable.
 The course attracts the best students from the UK and beyond.
 It provides a broad and deep education into all aspects of computer science and is taught by some of the world’s experts in the field.
 The Computer Science course provides a mixture of theory and practical aspects of the subject, with the aim of giving graduates an understanding of principles that will outlast today’s technology.
 The subject, after 50 years of rapid advance, remains interdisciplinary, with links to linguistics and psychology as well as the more obvious mathematics and engineering.
 The course moves quickly from the fundamentals of the subject in the first year, through the core material in the second year, to advanced topics in the third year, some of which are only covered in Master’s degrees elsewhere.

 Why choose Newnham for Computer Science?

 The College has two well-equipped computer rooms and network connections in all student rooms.
 Newnham is almost exactly between the two sites where lectures and supervisions take place.
 It is on the bus route between the Laboratory and Town sites for those mornings when wind and rain make cycling less appealing.
 Of course, Newnham students join those from the other Colleges for lectures, supervisions and the usual variety of social events.

-How many students take Computer Science at Newnham and what options do they choose?
+How many students take Computer Science at Newnham?

 How will I be taught at Newnham?